Remember the Monsters?: Contemporary reviews

-Although the episode's viewership broke records, the critical response to the series finale was mixed and deeply polarized.
 Mary McNamara of the Los Angeles Times praised Carpenter's performance as worthy of an Emmy nomination and argued that "the parting scenes between Dexter and Deb, possibly the most powerful sibling bond television has ever seen, gave the show the send-off it deserved".
-Mike Hale of The New York Times called it one of the "saddest endings you'll ever see on a primetime tv show", stated that he "bought the ending", and observed that fans "may or may not think that Dexter’s final resting place is the one he deserves.
+Mike Hale of The New York Times called it one of the "saddest endings you'll ever see on a primetime tv show", stated that he "bought the ending", and observed that fans "may or may not think that Dexter's final resting place is the one he deserves.
 But it works".
-James Hibberd of Entertainment Weekly championed the series finale as "the best Dexter episode in years. ...
-It was also one of the strangest episodes in the show's history ...
-It's like watching a different series, one that was more compelling than the show it served to close."